 Completion of a minimum of 90 semester hours of coursework from a regionally accredited community college, college or university is required for admission.

 Officially reported scores on the new MCAT within the previous two calendar years.
-(We will no longer accept scores from the old MCAT exam, including the one administered in January 2015.)

 US Citizenship or Permanent Resident visa.

 Current AMCAS application submitted by the application deadline.

 Highly recommended (not required) courses: General Biology, General Chemistry, Organic